-- For circumstances where the issues involved are not of sufficient significance to justify undertaking the full revision procedure. - The proposed revisions should not:

-- make the strategy unsound, and / or make the strategy incoherent or unrecognisable, and / or - result in a plan distinctly different to the one adopted.
+- For circumstances where the issues involved are not of sufficient significance to justify undertaking the full revision procedure. - make the strategy unsound, and / or make the strategy incoherent or unrecognisable, and / or - result in a plan distinctly different to the one adopted.